isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2987.md

 ---
-title: WESS - Wellness Management Software Version 2.0 - Professional with Payment
+title: 3.
+Develop and Establish Financial Budget and Plans
 permalink: /productivity-solutions-grant/solutionrepo/solution2987
 ---

 ### Description

-WESS Cloud Management Software boosts salon & spa performances and simplifies operations by focusing on Profitability & Usability for its users.
-A full-featured all-in-one software system, WESS streamlines day-to-day tasks at ease.
-From customer booking to sale and payment, marketing to customer loyalty, employee scheduling to salary and commission, WESS has been designed ground up using real feedback from experienced salon and spa professionals.
+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Refine_Solutions_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='Refine Solutions Pte Ltd' target='_blank' rel='noopener'>here</a> to view details of solution.

+### Sector Specialisation

+ 7300

 ### Eligibility Criteria